ShaneCurcuru/slides/apachecon/TheApacheWay-Intro-ApacheConNA2017.md

   - Motivated by boss, by outside technical need, by just being a geek
 - Motivation should be best for project as a whole

+The right way to work is to:

+- Telegraph your intent
+- Draft designs openly
+- Submit work in chunks
+- Welcome feedback along the way

 ???
 Ensuring decisions are made openly - when everyone has the same information and time to read it - is required of Apache projects.

-Open source does not always mean open development.
+**Open source does not always mean open development.**

 Apache projects always practice open development - it's required.